geschke/azbalac/README.md

 - Backend: New font selecton custom control added.
 It contains the select box to choose a font and a slider to change the font size.
 Beside the list of default fonts all Google Fonts could be chosen.
 - Sort order of theme options changed, hopefully the order is cleaner as before.
 - Minor fixes: end marker of nbsp entity added, whitespace between author name and edit icon added
-- todo: Fix for MSIE/Edge problem - header image is sometimes not shown.
-Aaarrrghhhh
+- Fix for MSIE/Edge problem - header image fade-in removed, JavaScript code optimized

 Version 0.5.2